 (a) A person commits an offense if the person knowingly votes or attempts to vote in a primary election or participates or attempts to participate in a convention of a party after having voted in a primary election or participated in a convention of another party during the same voting year.

-What is the penalty for an Unlawful Participation in Party Affairs conviction?
+What is the penalty for a Texas Unlawful Participation in Party Affairs offense?

-The penalty for a conviction of Unlawful Participation in Party Affairs has been a Class C misdemeanor (punishable by fine only), but the Texas Legislature enhanced this penalty in 2017.[2]
-Effective on September 1, 2017[3], there are two circumstances in which a violation can be a punished as a felony:
+Prior to 2017, the penalty for a conviction of Unlawful Participation in Party Affairs was a Class C misdemeanor (punishable by fine only), but the Texas Legislature enhanced this penalty in 2017.
+[4] Effective as of September 1, 2017,[5] there are two circumstances in which a violation can be a punished as a felony:

 - “if the conduct constituting an offense under Subsection (a) consists of knowingly voting in a primary election after having voted in a primary election of another party during the same voting year,” in which case it is a second degree felony and